arowland900/jQuery-practice/README.md

 # jQuery-practice

-An application built to show students how to traverse the dom with jQuery
+An application built to show students how to traverse the dom with jQuery.
+Check it out [here]( https://arowland900.github.io/jQuery-practice/)